-It stays relatively true to the M11 series of DAPs being the smaller cousin of the beefier M17 though the internals is somewhat different.
+It stays relatively true to the M11 series of DAPs being the smaller cousin of the beefier M17 though the internals are somewhat different.
 There is no real price increase either at $699.99 so that is a welcome bonus in a world of spiraling costs.

 Featuring Android 10 and a Qualcomm Snapdragon 660 with 8 Kyro cores running at 2.2GigaHertz, the M11 Plus is one of the smoothest Android DAPs in the market.
 There are 4GB ram and 64GB ROM inside so it could handle multiple tasks and applications like a smartphone and operates very smoothly across different audio-related apps.

 Another major technical appeal is the dual THX AAA-78 amping circuits which aim to bring about an immersive live-concert-like experience.
 We have been convinced by several other implementations on FiiO’s machine already having the THX amping module to deliver high resolving power, expansive staging, and balanced tuning.